Does Medicare Cover a Urologist?

 With any type of Medicare Advantage plan, you'll likely have to pay copays or coinsurance for outpatient urology appointments.

-How Do I Find a Urologist Who Accepts Medicare?
+How Do I Find a Medicare Urologist Near Me?

 Medicare offers a search tool to help you find participating physicians who accept Medicare.
 Enter your geographic location, choose "doctors & clinicians" from the drop-down menu and then type "urologist" in the keyword area.
-If you have a Medicare Advantage plan, your insurance provider likely offers a network search tool.
+If you have a Medicare Advantage plan, your insurance provider likely offers a network search tool to help you find Medicare urologists near you.